Pouyanpi/NeMo-Guardrails/CONTRIBUTING.md

-# Contributing to CoLLM
+# Contributing to Colang Flows

-Thank you for your interest in contributing to CoLLM!
+Thank you for your interest in contributing to Colang Flows!
 This document will help you get started with setting up your development environment and provide some guidelines for contributing.

 ## Setting Up the Development Environment